 6. Upon your arrival to our office, you will be provided with hand sanitizer to disinfect your hands and will be using disinfected pens to fill out any documents.

 7. Please note that we adhere to social distance guidelines in our office.
 Only the patient is allowed in the treatment room.
 We ask that any person accompanying the patient to the appointment wait outside.

-Answers to Common Questions About Dental Visits and Patient Safety
+Questions About Museum Dental Center COVID-19 Policy / Dental Visits and Patient Safety